voulgarikos/UML_Biojammer_Project/README.md

 The project is a complete case study for an IS System for Biojammer, a marmelade produktion company.
 It implements the UML approach.
-Assets    : The mockup screens of the IS
+Assets            : The mockup screens of the IS Order_Java        : The java application which implements the marmelade order busuness procedure.
-Order_Java: The java application which implements the marmelade order busuness procedure.
+BioJammer Proposal: The file with the complete proposal for the client